 “Speaking of apples,” my husband interrupted, “we need to find a new apple farm.”

 Easy Paper Apple Craft for Kids

 You see, 1 month ago we moved to a new city.
 And if you’ve ever moved before, you know exactly what we are going through.
 Getting the kids adjusted to their new school…unpacking (ugh)…and trying to find our new favorite places.

 So until we find our new favorite apple farm, we will keep a bowl of these colorful paper strip apples on the table.
 Not quite edible, but oh, so darling!

-1. Download and print the paper strip apple template.
-We printed the templates on colored cardstock, but you can also print them on white paper and invite kids to color in their apples and leaves with crayons or markers.
+1. Download and print the paper apple craft template.
+We printed the templates on colored card stock, but you can also print them on white paper and invite kids to color in their apples and leaves with crayons or markers.

 2. Next, cut out the templates.
 We used 6 rectangular strips and 1 leaf/apple.
 If you want your apple to have more solid coverage, simply use more paper strips.

 Tip: When you are printing this template, be sure to have “actual size” checked in your printer menu.

 3. Invite kids to punch a hole on both ends of the paper strips with the single hole punch.
 They should also punch 1 hole at the end of every leaf.